kubernetes/enhancements/keps/sig-instrumentation/5808-native-histogram-support/README.md

 ### Implementation Phases

 For the alpha phase, we will use sensible global defaults for all native histograms without exposing configuration options to developers.
 This keeps the initial implementation simple while we gather feedback.
-The `HistogramOpts` struct in `component-base/metrics` will remain unchanged - no new fields will be added.

-Configuration options may be added in future phases if a need arises based on user feedback and real-world usage patterns.
+The `HistogramOpts` struct in `component-base/metrics` will remain unchanged - no new fields will be added (configuration options may be added in future phases if a need arises based on user feedback and real-world usage patterns).

 We will update the conversion function to pass native histogram options to the underlying Prometheus library when the feature gate is enabled: